07am/Chameleon/README.md

     (((-'  (((-'         (((---'  (((---`         )  /
                                                .-'.-'
     Chameleon: @domchell, MDSec ActiveBreach  (__`-,
-                                                 ``
+               tChameleon fork: 07am             ``
 ```
 # Description

 Chameleon is a tool which assists red teams in categorising their infrastructure under arbitrary categories.
 Currently, the tool supports arbitrary categorisation for Bluecoat, McAfee Trustedsource and IBM X-Force.
-However, the tool is designed in such a way that additional proxies can be added with ease.
+However, the tool is designed in such a way that additional proxies can be added with ease. tChamelon is a fork to add features to the original project.

 # Usage

 ```
-usage: chameleon.py [-h] [--proxy <proxy>] [--check] [--submit]
+usage: tchameleon.py [-h] [--proxy <proxy>] [--check] [--submit] [--source <domain>]
                     [--domain <domain>]

 optional arguments: